stefanmarks/stefanmarks.github.io/_projects/2_project.md

 ---
 layout: page
-title: AR Piha
+title: AR Bridge
-description: Augmented Reality model for architectural prefvisualisation
+description: Augmented Reality bridge model for engineering education
-img: assets/img/AR_Piha.png
+img: assets/img/AR_Bridge.png
 importance: 1
 category: work
-related_publications: true
+related_publications: false
 ---

-This project is a 3D model of Piha and an architectual previsualisation at Nigel Hanlon Memorial hut.
+This project is a 3D model of a bridge that can be viewed on a phone or in a browser, and also placed in the real environment via Augmented Reality.
+The project was initiated by AUTs engineering department who had developed a bridge in a suitcase that can be shown in schools.
+The CAD model provided was processed by me to make an AR experience the students can "take home".

-<a href="https://stefanmarks.github.io/assets/html/piha/">Link to the Page</a>.
+<a href="https://stefanmarks.github.io/assets/html/bridge/">Link to the Page</a>.